 Italy Dropdown content, Poland Dropdown content, United Kingdom Dropdown content, Czech Republic Dropdown content, France Dropdown content, Belgium & Luxembourg Dropdown content, Germany Dropdown content, The Netherlands Dropdown content, and the Aftermath Dropdown content.

 Discover the Liberation Route for yourself with our specially-designed trips to France Dropdown content, Poland Dropdown contentand Belgium, Luxembourg and the Netherlands Dropdown content

 The Liberation of Europe was liberation from Nazi Germany – arguably the most hateful and destructive regime of the 20th century.
 World War II began in 1939 and ended six years later in 1945.
 The Liberation was the last phase of the war, when occupied Europe was freed from Nazi rule.

-The army from the west was principally an alliance between the USA, Great Britain, Canada and France.
+The army from the west was principally an alliance between the USA, Great Britain Dropdown content, Canada and France Dropdown content.
 The army coming from the east was that of Soviet Russia, officially the Red Army.
 Together, all the armies of the Liberation are known as the Allies.
-En route to Germany, these two armies freed the countries that Germany had occupied in 1939–40: France, the Low Countries (Belgium, Luxembourg and the Netherlands), Poland and Czechoslovakia.
+En route to Germany, these two armies freed the countries that Germany had occupied in 1939–40: France, the Low Countries (Belgium, Luxembourg Dropdown content and the Netherlands Dropdown content), Poland Dropdown content and Czechoslovakia.